nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Fast Army Internal Lookup System (FAILS) is a **desktop app for managing the personal information of military personnel, optimized for use via a Command Line Interface** (**CLI**) while still having the benefits of a Graphical User Interface (**GUI**).
-If you can type fast, FAILS can get your contact management tasks done faster than traditional GUI apps.
+Army Information Management System (AIMS) is a **desktop app for managing the personal information of military personnel, optimized for use via a Command Line Interface** (**CLI**) while still having the benefits of a Graphical User Interface (**GUI**).
+If you can type fast, AIMS can get your contact management tasks done faster than traditional GUI apps.

-This user guide shows you how to get started using FAILS and how to make use of the features by following the easy-to-understand explanations and examples.
+This user guide shows you how to get started using AIMS and how to make use of the features by following the easy-to-understand explanations and examples.

 <!-- omit from toc -->